Aug 2009

 There's a lot of misinformation on the web about the difference between DSLR and non-DSLR cameras.
 I think much of this stems from snobbery on the part of a few camera buffs who fancy themselves amateur photographers and from marketing motives.
 There's a lot more money to be made in DSLRs than non-DSLRs.

 The misinformation is aided by dividing digital cameras into only two groups, DSLRs and P&S (point & shoot).
-For the purposes of this article I am going to add a third group between P&S and DSLRs.
-For lack of a better term I call it Prosumer (also called DSLR-Like or Super Zoom or bridge-camera).
-I once understood the term Prosumer to mean what I use it to mean in this article, but apparently it has been misused and discarded.
+Fortunately that is beginning to change in 2016, since this was originally written.
+I'm going to add a third group between P&S and DSLRs.
+In this article I'll be using the term bridge camera (also called DSLR-Like or Long Zoom).
 The term Point & Shoot should be restricted to those digital cameras that are largely or fully automatic -- the camera decides everything and you pretty much have to use what it decides.
-If you don't like the word Prosumer substitute 'bridge-camera' or DSLR-Like or any word you like for it in this article.
-I'm just trying to have a term for a high end one-built-in-lens camera with an LCD veiwfinders, and a zoom lens of 10X or greater.
+If you don't like the word bridge substitute DSLR-Like or any word you want for it.
+I'm just trying to have a term for a high end one-built-in-lens camera with an LCD veiwfinder, and a zoom lens of 10X or greater.

 When I see comparisons between types of digital cameras they're almost always between DSLRs and P&S cameras.
-I sometimes think they're written by people who've never used a Prosumer camera or don't know they exist.
+I sometimes think they're written by people who've never used a bridge camera or don't know they exist.
 They say things like "If you continue to take pictures you will want control over the camera, and that requires a DSLR."
 This is simply wrong.
-Prosumer cameras have all or essentially all the controls a DSLR has.
+Bridge cameras have all or essentially all the controls a DSLR has.
 The ability to control the image creation and the camera is not meaningfully different between the two kinds of cameras.
 You can control, aperture (F-stop), shutter speed and focus.
 You can operate them entirely manually if you choose, but the auto-focus and auto-exposure functions have largely the same features.
-Depending on the Prosumer camera you choose, you can use RAW images.
+Depending on the bridge camera you choose, you can use RAW images (beyond the scope of this article).
 These comparisons also say, "All DSLRs feature interchangeable lenses, so you can change the focal length to your preference, rather than being stuck with the limited lens common to a point-and-shoot."
 Wrong, wrong, wrong.
 In fact it's exactly the opposite.
 The limited camera in this arena is the DSLR.
-A Prosumer camera's zoom lens can go from 28mm to 500+mm.
-Five hundred millimeters is almost certainly more telephoto than you're likely to ever buy or lug around for a DSLR.
-In addition to cost; small, light, and long telephoto zoom is the Prosumer camera's big advantage over DSLRs.
+A bridge camera's zoom lens can go from 25mm to 500mm and more.
+Five hundred millimeters is almost certainly more telephoto than you'll ever ever own or lug around for a DSLR.
+In addition to cost; small, light, and long telephoto zoom are the bridge camera's big advantage over DSLRs.

 Here are the advantages and disadvantages of DSLRs: